 You are here

-Fostering Change developed out of our long-standing interest in strategies to address youth homelessness.
-Given over 40% of homeless youth have been part of the child welfare system including adoption and foster care, Vancouver Foundation has committed to strengthening the support systems available to youth as they leave government care and transition into adulthood.
+Fostering Change developed out of our commitment to addressing homelessness.
+Far too many homeless youth have been associated with the child welfare system – so we committed to strengthening the supports and opportunities available to youth leaving care at age 19.

 Visit the Fostering Change Website

-For more information about Fostering Change, including stories from youth and community champions, news and events, resources and more, please visit: http://www.fosteringchange.ca
+To keep up with the work of Fostering Change, including stories from youth and community champions, news and events, resources and more, please visit the website.